aspose-cells/Aspose.Cells-Doc-md/english/net/getting-started/aspose-cells-or-other-solutions/why-not-open-xml-sdk/code-comparison-for-common-features-with-openxml/retrieve-a-dictionary-of-all-named-ranges-in-a-spreadsheet-document/_index.md

     var returnValue = new Dictionary<String, String>();

-    // Open a SpreadsheetDocument based on a filepath.
+    // Open a workbook based on the file path.

     Workbook workbook = new Workbook(fileName);

-    //Getting all named ranges
+    // Getting all named ranges

     Range[] range = workbook.Worksheets.GetNamedRanges();

-    // If there are items in Ranges, add them to the dictionary.
+    // If there are items in ranges, add them to the dictionary.

     if (range != null)